The Artek Story

 Their designs are heavily influenced by Alvar Aalto, renowned for his mid-century modern creations that not only support work, living and educational spaces in their clear functions, but elegantly decorate them as well.

-Why We Love Artek Lighting
+Why We Love Artek Furniture

 Their devotion to promoting the welfare of the people has made Artek a lighthouse of contemporary excellence.
 Artek exemplifies modern Scandinavian design in the minimalist beauty and clear humanistic functional purpose of their products.
-They have a deep respect for early modern designers, like Alvar Aalto and Eero Aarnio, and continue to introduce lights and modern furniture collections that uphold these designers' traditionally simplistic style.
+They have a deep respect for early modern designers, like Alvar Aalto and Eero Aarnio, and continue to introduce modern furniture collections that uphold these designers' traditionally simplistic style.
 It is because of this appreciation for and understanding of understated design that Artek's pieces are able to translate so easily to today's contemporary homes.